Why Agencies Must Shift to a Solution-Based Monetization System

 Any of these mechanisms can be used to define what the client is paying for—and why.

-• Outcomes - tied to achieving a result or metric.
+Outcomes - the value of a defined result or metric.

-• Co-Defined Value-Based - pricing based on a jointly defined agency/client view of the economic value of solving the client’s problem.
+Co-Defined Value-Based - a jointly defined view of the value of the work or result.

-• Percentage of Value - pricing as a percentage of value created.
+Percentage of Value - a percentage of quantified value created.

 2. How Revenue is Billed